 Piano

-David holds a graduate assistantship at the Peabody Institute of Johns Hopkins University, where he teaches music theory.
-His work with living composers have led him to premiere works by Canadian composer Benoît Groulx and collaborate actively with American composer Joan Tower.
+David has held a graduate assistantship at the Peabody Institute of Johns Hopkins University, where he has served as a graduate teaching assistant in music theory.
+In addition to his academic appointments, he has served on the faculty of Camp Encore/Coda and Val-des-Sources music camp, contributing to the musical development of young artists.
+His engagement with living composers has led him to premiere works by Canadian composer Benoît Groulx and collaborate actively with American composers Joan Tower and Inti Figgis-Vizueta, reflecting a strong commitment to contemporary music.

 Amir Kadamani